v-sec0/ccna-mdnotes/Open Shortest Path First (OSPF).md

 **Neighborship database:** A database containing information about all OSPF routers for which Hello packets have been seen.
 Router ID, and state are maintained in this database.

-**Topological database:** A database that contains information about
+**Topological database:** A database that contains information about all Link State Advertisements received and places the information into Dijkstra's algorithm to compute the shortest path to every network.